yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 You can save this page as a reference https://www.raspberrypi.org/documentation/raspbian/updating.md

-6. install ufw firewall and enable it by typing each of the following in succession (press enter after each line),
+6. Install ufw firewall and enable it by typing each of the following in succession (press enter after each line),

 ```
 sudo ufw default allow outgoing